CloudBoost/developers/en/cache/basiccache.md

 #####In this section

-In this section you'll learn about how to use caching on cloudboost.
+In this section you'll learn about how to use caching for your apps in CloudBoost.
+Caching is great for your apps because it helps you to access data much faster when compared to the database.
+On the downside, querying is limited and it is very expensive (money-wise) because all the data is on the memory (which is expensive) instead of being on a disk.
+It is recommended that you use cache only for frequently accessed data.

+<p>&nbsp;</p>
+><span class="tut-info">Info</span> Cache can only be used with a master key, and not with any of the client keys.

 #Create a new Cache

-Before you put and get data from the cache.
+Before you save and query data from the cache.
 You need to create a cache instance which can be done by calling create method of the <span class="tut-snippet">CB.CloudCache</span> instance. create method takes no parameters and returns an empty CB.CloudCache instance.

 ==JavaScript==
 <span class="js-lines" data-query="create">